- Get the shoe out of the way so you can enjoy improved foot proprioception (the ability to sense stimuli, in this case through thinner soles)

-We prefer to call them minimalist shoes, but the idea is the same: get the shoe out of the way so you can enjoy improved foot proprioception (the ability to sense stimuli), rebuild lower leg strength, and improve overall running gait and posture—that is, if you build up to it slowly and carefully.
-The catch is that this may best be done actually barefoot, and requires a whole lot of self-awareness and monitoring and attention to ensure it goes well (see the next section for a primer on how to transition while minimizing your risk for injury).
-These shoes may just be a way to reduce losses to foot proprioception, strength, and movement patterns when you are forced to wear shoes (due to inclement weather, terrain, etc).
-Listen carefully to your body while research continues to investigate this interesting subject.
+The catch is that this may best be done actually barefoot, and requires a whole lot of self-awareness and monitoring and attention to ensure the transition to minimalist footwear goes well (see the next section for a primer on how to transition while minimizing your risk for injury).
+For some, these shoes may simply be a way to reduce losses to foot proprioception, strength, and movement patterns when you are forced to wear shoes (due to inclement weather, terrain, working in an office, etc.)

 Design Characteristics of a Minimalist Shoe

 First, some definitions: Just what are the attributes of a shoe that make it so minimal it's almost like running barefoot?
 The first attribute seems obvious: a very thin sole.
-The sole should be less than a centimeter (10mm or less) thick.
+The sole should be less than a centimeter (10mm) thick.

 No Arch Support